thephuse/phuse-activity-monitor/README.md

 The app will look either to this file or to **identically named environment variables** for these settings.
 Most can be garnered from Harvest itself, after setting up an OAuth 2.0 app using its administrative features.
 The user credentials will need to be those of a user who has full access to all of Harvest for your company (usually the CEO or HR manager).

-The use of environment variables rather than a configuration JSON file is recommended for public-facing instances of the app, as
+The use of environment variables rather than a configuration JSON file is recommended for public-facing instances of the app.

 ## Client: React + Redux ##